 The comprehensive medical program in effect when this Agreement is ratified shall be continued during the term of this Agreement; provided, however, the Village reserves the right to change insurance carriers, fully insure, or self-insure, and to change benefit levels as long as the coverage and benefits remain substantially the same.
-The Village shall notify the Health Insurance Advisory Committee of any changes considered, as recommended by the Village's consultant or other third-party advisory, at least four (4) months prior to the changes being implemented.
+The Village shall notify the Health Insurance Advisory Committee of any changes considered, as recommended by the Village's consultant or other third-party advisory, by October 1st of the year prior to the changes being implemented.
 This requirement shall not apply to any legislative or regulatory changes or interpretations, or other data outside the Village's control, released after such deadline.